Special education in the United States: Classification

 The IDEA allows, but does not require, school districts to add the classifications of Attention- Deficit/Hyperactivity Disorder (ADHD) and Pervasive Developmental Disorder (PDD) at their discretion.

 Development of the Individual Education Program (IEP)

 The Individual Education Program is developed by a team (sometimes referred to as the Committee on Special Education) that must include at least one parent and the professionals who work with the student.
+This may also include staff such as speech therapists and occupational therapists.
 Teachers and a representative from the school administration are generally required to attend these meetings.
 Parents may additionally include anyone they choose, for any reason they choose.

 Parents must be notified of the meeting in writing.
 The notification must indicate the purpose, time and location of the meeting and list the people who will be in attendance, including the name and position of each person.
 If parents are unable to attend at the appointed time, the meeting should be rescheduled to accommodate the needs of the family.